iristech-systems/surrealengine/README.md

 # SurrealEngine

 SurrealEngine is an Object-Document Mapper (ODM) for SurrealDB, providing a Pythonic interface for working with SurrealDB databases.
 It supports both synchronous and asynchronous operations.
+Credit to MongoEngine for providing such an extensive ODM.
+Much of my work was directly influenced by my love for MongoEngine.

 ## Requirements